madnessinvestor/arclotteryfaucet/replit.md

-# Arc Lottery Faucet - Spin to Win USDC
+# Arc Spin Lottery - Web3 Lottery Game

 ## Overview

-Arc Lottery Faucet is a fun decentralized application (dApp) where users can spin a lottery wheel to win USDC on the Arc Testnet.
-Users connect their wallet, spin the colorful wheel, and claim their prize (200 USDC) from a pre-deployed smart contract.
-The application provides a gamified faucet experience with an animated spinning wheel and claim tracking.
+Arc Spin Lottery is a Web3 lottery game running on Arc Testnet where users can spin a wheel to win USDC prizes.
+Users connect their wallet, spin the colorful animated wheel, and win prizes determined by the smart contract.
+The frontend never calculates rewards - the contract is the single source of truth.

 ## User Preferences